-Sworn officer salary and fringe benefits apply to new, full-time, entry-level, sworn career law enforcement officers not already funded in the applicant's local budget.
+Sworn officer salary and fringe benefits apply to new, full-time, sworn career law enforcement officers not already funded in the applicant's local budget.
 A career law enforcement officer is a person hired on a permanent basis who is authorized by law, or by a state, local, or tribal agency, to engage in or oversee the prevention, detection, and/or investigation of violations of criminal laws.
 Officers must be hired on or after the award start date and positions must directly relate to the AHTF project.
-Officers previously employed by your agency may be rehired using AHTF award funds, but funding requests must be limited to your agency's entry-level salary and benefits.
+Officers previously employed by your agency may be rehired using AHTF award funds.
 Rehired officers are officers who meet one of the following conditions: